currentoor/untangled-starter/README.md

 With `untangled-starter.aum` you get a concise syntax for creating Om Next components and their associated factory functions with a sablono compiler wrapping the render body.

-For example, the following two are equivalent.
+For example, the following two are roughly equivalent.

 ```cljs
 (defcomponent Widget {:keyfn :id}